INHERITANCE OF SHADOW SERIES

 I didn't expect to still be here.
 For a while it looked like the cancer had made the final decision for me and I'd made my peace with that.
 Somehow it didn't.
 Somehow I am still breathing.

 If you asked me how I got through it, I'd say it was Natalia.
-The version of her I carried with me throughout the dark time in Africa when I couldn't risk the real one in a place like that.
-That quiet, steady voice thats managed to steady me ever since I met her.
-I held on to that when everything else slipped.
-I think it saved me.
+The version of her I carried with me throughout the dark time in Africa when I couldn't risk being anywhere near the real Nat.
+That quiet, steady voice that’s managed to steady me ever since I met her.
+I held onto that when everything else slipped.
+I don’t know how, but I think it saved me.

 Adel's grown up.
-I see it every time she walks into a room like she owns it.
+I see it.
+She’s always walked into a room like she owns it, but now, its different.
 She's still as chaotic as ever, still firing off jokes at my expense whenever she gets the chance.
 I don't even mind being the target, I know it comes from a good place.
 That's how she shows she love.
 I understand that language and I love that kid more than she realises, and she's still freaking hilarious.
 I worry about her though, the same way her mum does.
 Everything she does, she does at full power.
-MMA, work, college, the boat, the gym.
-She stacks her life until there is no space left.
+The Gym, MMA, work, college, the boat.
+She won’t do anything she can’t master.
 I admire it.
-When she decides she is going to learn something, she just does it.
+When she decides she’s going to learn something, she just does it.
 No hesitation.
 No half measures.
 I'm good at a small number of things and I stay in those lanes, but Adel seems capable of anything she decides is worth her time.
 She collects skills the way I collect information.
 That constant drive is familiar.
-It is who we are, both of us, just pointed in different directions.
+It’s who we are, both of us, just pointed in different directions.

 I wanted, briefly, to believe I could come back and live a simple life.
 Quiet.
 Normal.
 Then I found out it's not over.
 The trafficking ring I thought I'd tore apart still has one head left, and he's not forgotten me.

 Now the choice is very clear.
-If I walk away and try to pretend it's finished, I'm not just betraying the children still in danger and I'm putting Natalia and Adel at risk.
+If I walk away and try to pretend it's finished, I'm not just betraying the children still in danger and I'm putting Nat and Adel at risk.
 He knows who I am.
 If he finds out I'm alive, he'll come for me.
 For them.
-That's a risk I can't accept.
-So there are only two options.
+That's a risk I can't accept, so, there are only two options.
 I leave, disappear from their lives and hope distance keeps them safe.
 Or I finish this properly and remove the threat.
-If ending it means thousands of children are safer and the two people I love most can finally sleep without looking over their shoulders, then I know what I have to do.
+If ending it means thousands of children are safer and the two people I love most can live without being in danger, then I know what I have to do.

-One more time into the dark.
-One last job.
-Then, if there is anything left of me, maybe I can come home and live the happy life to a ripe old age with my two favorite people.
+“Once more unto the breach, dear friends, once more.”
+Then, if there is anything left of me, maybe I can come home and finally live that happy life to a ripe old age with my two favorite people.

 Natalia Saavedra Valencia